-With its acquisition of North Atlantic in October 2006, Harvest became the first integrated energy trust in Canada with petroleum and natural gas operations in western Canada and a petroleum refining and related marketing business in the Province of Newfoundland and Labrador.
-Harvest indirectly benefits from the cash flows generated from each business segment and distributes these cash flows to its unitholders after certain administrative expenses and the provision for interest due to the holders of convertible debentures.
+With its acquisition of North Atlantic in October 2006, Harvest became an integrated oil entity with Upstream operations in western Canada and Downstream operations in the Province of Newfoundland and Labrador.
+Harvest indirectly benefits from the cash flows generated from each business segment and distributes these cash flows to its Unitholders after certain administrative expenses and the provision for interest due to the holders of convertible debentures.

-Harvest's petroleum and natural gas assets are located in Alberta, Saskatchewan and British Columbia.
+Harvest's Upstream assets are located in Alberta, Saskatchewan and British Columbia.
 Harvest employs a disciplined approach to acquiring high working interest, large resource-in-place, producing properties and use "best practice" technical and field operational processes to extract maximum value.
-These operational processes include hands-on management to maintain and maximize production rates, the application of technology and selective capital investment to maximize reservoir recovery and searching for operational efficiencies to control and reduce expenses.
-As at March 20, 2007, Harvest employed 354 full-time employees in its petroleum and natural gas business, 222 of which are located in the head office and 132 of which are located in the field.
+These operational processes include hands-on management to maintain and maximize production rates, the application of enhanced oil recovery and other technologies and selective capital investment to maximize reservoir recovery while stressing operational efficiencies to control and reduce operating costs.
+As at March 20, 2008, Harvest employed 390 full-time employees in its Upstream business, 254 of which are located in the head office and 136 of which are located in the field.

-Commencing on October 19, 2006 with its acquisition of North Atlantic, Harvest's petroleum refining and marketing business consists of a 115,000 barrel per stream day crude oil refinery and related docking and storage facilities as well as a retail gasoline, home heating, commercial, wholesale and bunkers business all operated in Province of Newfoundland and Labrador.
-Concurrent with Harvest's acquisition of North Atlantic, North Atlantic entered into the Supply and Offtake Agreement with Vitol Refining S.A. that provides that the ownership of substantially all crude oil feedstock and refined product inventory at the Refinery are retained by Vitol Refining S.A. and that during the term of this agreement, Vitol Refining S.A. is granted the right and obligation to provide crude oil feedstock for delivery to the Refinery as well as the right and obligation to purchase all refined products produced by the Refinery.
-As at March 20, 2007, Harvest employed 570 full-time employees and 140 part-time employees in its petroleum refining and related marketing business all of which are located in the Province of Newfoundland and Labrador.
+Harvest's Downstream business consists of a 115,000 barrel per stream day crude oil refinery and related docking and storage facilities as well as a retail gasoline, home heating, commercial, wholesale and bunkers business all operated in Province of Newfoundland and Labrador.
+As at March 20, 2008, Harvest employed 560 full-time employees and 140 part-time employees in its Downstream business, all of which are located in the Province of Newfoundland and Labrador.